 The beauty of a carpet sweeper is that it is typically low maintenance.
 Make sure that your sweeper is not overly complicated and can be cleaned and maintained easily.
 Some feature removable rollers that can be cleaned out.

-That’s really all you need to know when researching the right carpet sweeper for your needs.
+That’s all you need to know when researching the right carpet sweeper for your needs.
 As with everything, be sure to do a proper evaluation of your cleaning requirements before trying to find the right one.
 The best carpet sweeper is the one that does the best job according to your circumstances.

 Super Lightweight Sweeper